josephpuchalski/maze_solver/README.md

  - Grid will be fixed to a square so it is not too big for the screen
  - There will be limitations on grid amount to avoid lag issues from overloading the browser
  - Users will be able to click solve and see the shortest path from Start to End from the base they created
+ - Enable code to be able to extend to other apps by utilizing the pathfinding process.
+This can be used for AI to find targets on a specific grid-type board.

 ## Wireframes

 The app will be a single screen which will have various buttons to perform the many actions that they can do.
 The UI is still tentative but will include the following buttons:
-- Create Grid
-- Input for Grid Size (Ex.
-20 x 20)
+- Create Custom Grid (Advanced) including input for Grid Size (the grid still maintain overall shape of container)
+- Utilize two standard grid sizes (10 x 10, 20 x 20) for ease of use and demonstration
+- Preload a variety of seed mazes for quick generation and solving
-- Solve button (Shortest Path)
+- Solve button to execute algorithm (Shortest Path)
 - Visual Solve button (Show the solving process and Shortest Path)

   (IMAGE COMING SOON)